aneely/hunt/PROJECT_CONTEXT.md

 - Note: Different engines use different query parameter names (`q`, `p`, `search_query`)

 **Service Selection Logic:**
-- Service names defined early in script for validation during argument parsing
+- Service names loaded from JSON file at script startup for validation during argument parsing
 - `is_service_selection()` helper function validates if argument is a valid service
-- Supports numbers (1-8, 9 for all), service names (case-insensitive), or "all"
+- Supports numbers (0 for all, 1-8 for engines), service names (case-insensitive), or "all"
 - Automatic detection: stops collecting services when encountering non-service argument
 - Explicit separator: `--` can be used to explicitly separate services from search term
 - Duplicate removal: automatically removes duplicate service selections